Shenzhen University: Staff

 The faculty consists of 3,455 staff.
 There are 2,267 teachers, 561 technicians, 627 administrative staff, 782 postdoctoral researchers, 220 full-time researchers, 119 visiting professors and 228 foreign teachers.
-It has 7 academicians in the Chinese Academy of Engineering, and 10 academicians in both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
+It has 1 Nobel Prize laureate, 7 academicians in the Chinese Academy of Engineering, and 10 academicians in both the Chinese Academy of Sciences and the Chinese Academy of Engineering.

 Research

 In 2025, Shenzhen University ranked 56th globally and 30th in Chinese mainland in the Nature Index.
 From 2020–2024, it received RMB 9.271 billion in S&T funding; undertook 124 National Key R&D projects and 5 National Major S&T projects; secured 1,763 NSFC grants; won 3 national and 89 provincial/ministerial S&T awards; published 32,398 SCI-indexed papers; and obtained 5,679 patents (4,410 invention).
 In the social sciences, it received RMB 320 million; undertook 178 NSSF projects and 100 MOE HSS projects; published 3,736 SSCI/A&HCI papers; and won 17 national awards.
 The university publishes the Journal of Shenzhen University (Science and Engineering) and the Journal of Shenzhen University (Humanities and Social Sciences).